ritarasteiro/FieldCourse/pages/PCAdapt_practical.md

 ### To obtain the wolf data from Dryad

-The file we are going to work with can be found by clicking [here](https://datadryad.org/resource/doi:10.5061/dryad.c9b25) which gives some context.
-You can either download the vcf file from here, but I have already done this in ``wolf.vcf`` You will also need some individual descriptor information which is available in the file ``AllSamples_n107_EnvData_wLatLong_toUpload.csv`` (converted to .csv from the relevant file in Dryad).
+The vcf file we are going to work with can be found in [Dryad](https://datadryad.org/resource/doi:10.5061/dryad.c9b25) which gives some context.
+You can either download the vcf file here or use the ``wolf.vcf`` on [pcadapt_practicals.zip](../data/pcadapt_practicals.zip).
+You will also need some individual descriptor information which is available in the file ``AllSamples_n107_EnvData_wLatLong_toUpload.csv`` (converted to .csv from the relevant file in Dryad).

 ### Reading vcf data into pcadapt